dhawaljoh/dhawaljoh.github.io/_posts/2016-03-25-My PhD-Application-Story.md

 I collected my code from all the projects and organized it, put it on GitHub, put it into my SOP.
 My SOP was weaved into a story of my progress through undergrad and trying to convince the admissions committee that I was ready for grad school.
 None of the "We bought our first computer when I was aged 6..." nonsense.
 Let's break it down.

-I had my SOP chopped up into three sections:
+I had my SOP chopped up into three sections, so, here's some advice:

 1. Introduction
 	1. One line introducing your field of study.
 Try to be creative here and by that I don't mean use fancy words.
 Try to concisely state a fact or two from your field of study and why you're motivated to do research in it.
 Makes a better opening statement than "I started learning Python before my mother tongue", right?